Popular Shopping Districts in Minneapolis

 Central Ave & Lowry

 Central Ave & Lowry is a hodgepodge of bookstores, shops, and markets.
 Magus Books & Herbs is more than a bookstore, it also has a healing center that offers a variety of complementary healing treatments.
 Modern Age District sells antique furniture, home decor, art, and glassware.
 Be sure to check their hours ahead of time, they tend to vary.
-The Thorp Building for Local Artists features art galleries, coffee shops, photographers, and Tattersall Distillery.
+The Thorp Building for Local Artists features art galleries, coffee shops and photographers.
 Little India International Market is one of the oldest and most established Indian grocery stores in the Twin Cities.
 This grocer offers everything from frozen meals to an in-store butcher shop.
 Holy Land is the other popular grocery/restaurant in the area.
 Browse through the aisles of authentic Middle Eastern foods and home décor, then grab a shawarma sandwich topped with some Holy Land brand hummus.